One Exercise Fixed My 15% Power Imbalance

 Troubleshooting Balance Issues

-If balance is your limiting factor:
+If balance is your limiting factor (it was mine for months):

 • Focus your eyes on a fixed point on the floor